-The best pumpkin spice latte baked oats made with coffee and naturally sweetened with a dash of maple syrup.
-This healthy breakfast recipe tastes like Fall and will give you all the energy you need to start your day.
-Made gluten free, dairy free, and refined sugar free.
+This quick and easy Starbucks-inspired pumpkin spice latte baked oatmeal recipe is made with real coffee and naturally sweetened with maple syrup.
+This healthy breakfast recipe screams “Fall vibes” and will kickstart your day with all the energy you need.
+It’s gluten-free, dairy-free, and refined-sugar-free.

-Pumpkin baked oats with coffee
+Starbucks pumpkin baked oatmeal recipe with coffee

-Why you’ll love this recipe:
+Why you’ll love this healthy recipe:

-- Healthy.
-You get a great source of fiber and protein from this dish.
+- Healthy: You get a great source of fiber and protein from this dish.
 With only simple gluten-free ingredients, it is 100% healthy!

-- No added refined sugar.
-These baked oats are naturally sweetened with maple syrup.
+- No added refined sugar: These baked oats are naturally sweetened with maple syrup.

-- Make them vegan.
-Easily make this recipe vegan by using 2 flax eggs instead of the regular eggs.
+- Make them vegan: Easily make this recipe vegan by using 2 flax eggs instead of the regular eggs.

-- Tastes like Fall.
-This pumpkin-baked oatmeal recipe tastes like a Starbucks pumpkin spiced latte.
+- Tastes like Fall: This pumpkin-baked oatmeal recipe tastes like a Starbucks pumpkin spiced latte.

 Ingredients & substitutions pumpkin baked oatmeal

-- Vanilla Extract: A dash of vanilla goes a long way flavor-wise.
+- Vanilla Extract: A dash of vanilla goes a long way, flavor-wise.

 - Baking Powder: To help these baked oats rise, add 1 teaspoon of baking powder.

-Kitchen tools required
+Kitchen tools needed

-Bake for 30 – 40 minutes, until the top, is golden and the center is done.
+Bake for 30 – 40 minutes until the top is golden and the center is done.

 Enjoy warm with maple syrup, honey, Greek yogurt, or on its own!